 The Monroe National Bank Of Monroe

-The Monroe National Bank Of Monroe in Iowa printed $85,240 dollars worth of national currency.
-A production number that low doesn’t save room for many survivors.
-Currency from this bank will be rare.
-This national bank opened in 1904 and stopped printing money in 1931, which equals a 28 year printing period.
+The Monroe National Bank Of Monroe in New York printed $746,750 dollars worth of national currency.
+That is a high amount, but condition and serial numbers can make otherwise common currency from this bank quite valuable.
+This national bank opened in 1904 and stopped printing money in 1932, which equals a 29 year printing period.
 That is a fairly normal lifespan for a national bank.
-During its life, The Monroe National Bank Of Monroe issued 6 different types and denominations of national currency.
+During its life, The Monroe National Bank Of Monroe issued 10 different types and denominations of national currency.
 We have examples of the types listed below.
 Your bank note should look similar.
 Just the bank name will be different.
-For the record, The Monroe National Bank Of Monroe was located in Jasper County.
-It was assigned charter number 7357.
+For the record, The Monroe National Bank Of Monroe was located in Orange County.
+It was assigned charter number 7563.

 We buy all national currency.
 Please call or email us for a quote.
 Sales@AntiqueMoney.com